TIBCOSoftware/snappydata/docs/vsd/vsd_overview.md

 #  Using VSD to Analyze Statistics

-<ent>This feature is available only in the Enterprise version of SnappyData. </br></ent>

 The Visual Statistics Display (VSD) reads the sampled statistics from one or more archives and produces graphical displays for analysis.
-VSD is installed with SnappyData in the <span class="ph filepath">tools</span> subdirectory.
+VSD is installed with TIBCO ComputeDB in the <span class="ph filepath">tools</span> subdirectory.

 VSD’s extensive online help offers complete reference information about the tool.